-- treasury and management, collection and payment services contracts, banking contracts; - agreements for the provision of investment services (trading, execution of orders, reception and transmission of orders, placement of financial instruments, investment advice); - contracts/agreements for the disbursement/management of soft financing transactions and/or credit facilities; - · direct financing to public bodies; - conclusion of lease contracts with public bodies which act as lessors; - conclusion of agreements with public bodies concerning the offer of banking, investment and insurance products and services to public employees; - conclusion of agreements with SACE and SIMEST; - conclusion of corporate contractual relationships and shareholders' agreements with public bodies, for the purpose of establishing and managing equity investments; - support from consultants prior to the signing of contractual relationships with the Public Administration; - placement contracts with and without the guarantee/ underwriting of financial instruments issued or held by the Public Administration; - financial, strategic and business advisory and consultancy services; - trading in OTC derivatives also carried out in the name and on behalf of other Group companies.
+- treasury and management, collection and payment services contracts, banking contracts; - agreements for the provision of investment services (trading, execution of orders, reception and transmission of orders, placement of financial instruments, investment advice); - contracts/agreements for the disbursement/management of soft financing transactions and/or credit facilities; - direct financing to public bodies; - conclusion of lease contracts with public bodies which act as lessors; - conclusion of agreements with public bodies concerning the offer of banking, investment and insurance products and services to public employees; - · conclusion of agreements with SACE and SIMEST; - conclusion of corporate contractual relationships and shareholders' agreements with public bodies, for the purpose of establishing and managing equity investments; - support from consultants prior to the signing of contractual relationships with the Public Administration; - placement contracts with and without the guarantee/ underwriting of financial instruments issued or held by the Public Administration; - financial, strategic and business advisory and consultancy services; - trading in OTC derivatives also carried out in the name and on behalf of other Group companies.

-Pursuant to Legislative Decree 231/01, the contract signing process could present opportunities for the offences of "Corruption against the Public Administration", in its various forms, of "Illegal inducement to give or promise benefits", "Trafficking of illegal influences"12, "Fraud against the State or other public entity" and "Fraud in public supplies".
+Pursuant to Legislative Decree 231/01, the contract signing process could present opportunities for the offences of "Corruption against the Public Administration", in its various forms, of "Illegal inducement to give or promise benefits", "Trafficking of illegal influences"19, "Fraud against the State or other public entity", "Fraud in public supplies", "Disturbing the freedom of invitations to tender" and "Disturbing the freedom to choose a contractor".